PeterStoytchev/ndi-compressor/README.md

 # Updates
 UPDATE 1: Multi-threading the various stages ended up being not a good idea, impact was negative in my testing.
 Currently the system is back to a single thread for video and another one for audio.
 I may revisit the idea at some point.
 Did some testing over WAN and network performance is currently a big problem.
 This is my main issue to solve.
 It works well over LAN (duh, so does NDI) as well as Wi-Fi as long as the bitrate is kept in check.
+I also added support for the Optik profiler.
+By default it is enabled, if you want to disable it, remove the "#define __PROFILE" in Profiler.h and recompile.

 # TODO
 1. Build system support.